paulca55/markdown-docs/Web Development Tools.md

 - SCSS Intellisense
 - Settings Sync
 - Sort JSON Objects
-- stylelint _- the npm package `stylelint-config-recommended` is required to be installed in the workspace (i.e. `npm install stylelint-config-recommended --save-dev`) for this plugin to work.
-See the GitHub page for instructions._
+- stylelint _- this extension adds `stylelint` and reports errors in the 'Problems' tab.
+The npm package `stylelint-config-recommended` is required to be installed in the workspace if you want to extend these config presets.
+If you want to order CSS properties you need to install the `styleline-order` npm package in the workspace but note this requires the `stylelint` npm package to be installed in the workspace too._
 - SVG
 - SVG Viewer
 - TODO Highlight